-Here you will find all of the reentry information that is specific to Eller.
-Eller students’ health and wellness throughout their Eller experience, and especially during the COVID-19 crisis, is our paramount concern.
+Here you will find all logistical information specific to Eller during the COVID-19 crisis.
+Eller students’ health and wellness is our paramount concern.
 Please use this page to find information and resources to help you during this unique time.

-Four types of classes will be offered in Fall 2020, ranging from fully in-person to fully online.
+Four types of classes will be offered in 2020-21, ranging from fully in-person to fully online.

 Students and instructors attend class in person with enhanced health protections, including wearing face coverings and decreasing classroom density.